 JumpCloud User Management controls all access to users’ resources with a secure MFA single sign-on feature that reduces the need for multiple passwords and decreases the threat surface.
 Once signed in, users can access all workstations and servers, cloud and on-prem apps and services and networks.
 JumpCloud User Management also features robust password and SSH Key management, with password rotation to eliminate security risks associated with static passwords.
 Admins can set policies for password complexity, and receive alerts for approaching expiries and brute force lockouts.
 From the JumpCloud console, admins can also create and manage users, configuring differing levels of access and privilege as needed.
-Admins can also use user attributes to verify their end users’ identities and monitor their access behavior.
+Admins can also use user attributes to verify their end users’ identities and monitor their access behaviors.

 For the first 10 days, organizations receive live support from JumpCloud’s technical support engineers to help them get used to the system an troubleshoot any challenges that arise.
 The solution is highly scalable and flexible, and integrates seamlessly with Google Workload and Azure AD so that organizations can manage the access to critical third party employee services.
 We recommend JumpCloud User Management for mid-sized organizations and enterprises looking for a secure directory and access management solution.